Assumptao/PowerBI/README.md

 - Reduce Delivery Time: Streamline logistics to improve customer satisfaction.
 - Monitor Monthly Trends: Regularly assess trends to stay agile and adjust strategies as needed.

-### Conclusion
-The **Sales Order Analysis Dashboard** is a comprehensive tool that empowers decision-makers to gain actionable insights into sales performance.
-By providing an in-depth look at monthly revenue trends, order quantities, and channel profitability, the dashboard facilitates strategic decision-making to optimize sales operations and channel management.
-Key metrics, such as total revenue, profit, and average delivery times, enable teams to identify areas for improvement and enhance overall customer satisfaction.
-With interactive features like drill-down capabilities, filtering options, and real-time alerts, this dashboard not only supports day-to-day monitoring but also aids in long-term strategic planning.
-Ultimately, it provides a data-driven foundation for improving efficiency, boosting profitability, and achieving operational excellence.